Skip to main content

 Fundamentals

-The discovery that your personal from a has been improperly disclosed by your employer is a profound violation.
+The discovery that your personal health data from a wellness program has been improperly disclosed by your employer is a profound violation.
 It transforms a tool intended for well-being into a source of vulnerability, and your immediate question about recourse is the first step in reclaiming control.

 At the heart of this issue are specific federal laws designed to create a protective barrier around your sensitive health information.
 Think of these laws as different specialists, each addressing a particular aspect of your privacy.
-The primary regulations to understand are the Health Insurance Portability and Accountability Act (HIPAA), the (ADA), and the (GINA).
+The primary regulations to understand are the Health Insurance Portability and Accountability Act (HIPAA), the Americans with Disabilities Act (ADA), and the Genetic Information Nondiscrimination Act (GINA).

 Each has a distinct role in governing how your employer can interact with your health data within the context of a wellness program.
 The applicability of each law depends entirely on how the wellness program is structured and what kind of information it collects.